 If you receive a Magistrate complaint against you, you have thirty days to respond.
 You can answer the complaint either orally or in writing.
 To do so in writing you may simply write a letter to the court explaining your opposition to the lawsuit, or go to the Magistrate’s court location where the lawsuit was filed and ask the clerk for the appropriate form.

-How can I find out more information about South Carolina’s Magistrate Courts?
+How can I find out more about South Carolina’s Magistrate Courts?

-What if the insurance company won’t return my calls and the statute of limitations period is about to expire?
+What if the insurance company is stalling and the statute of limitations is about to expire?

-What can I do if the 3 year date from the accident is approaching and I haven’t settled my claim?
+What can I do if the 3 year SOL is approaching and I haven’t settled my claim?

 You can file a lawsuit, even if you do so in small claims court.
 Once a lawsuit is filed, the statute of limitations is “tolled,” meaning it doesn’t apply to your claim anymore.